antstackio/shelbysam/README.md

 Flags

---type : The cloudformation type. eg : `AWS::Lambda::Function"
+--type, -t : The cloudformation type. eg : `AWS::Lambda::Function"

---lid : The logical id for the new resource
+--lid, -i : The logical id for the new resource

 ## Clone Resource using ShelbySAM